bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 44°
+- 45°
-- Drizzle
+- Misty
-- 96% humidity
+- 98% humidity
 - 14 mph wind
-- 90% cloud cover
+- 91% cloud cover
-- 30 AQI 🟩
+- 29 AQI 🟩
 - 0.41 inches of rain in the past 24 hours
-- 0.18 inches of rain expected in the next 48 hours
+- 0.27 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>